When to Stop Testing? Testing Exit Criteria Decision

 Conclusion:

-If you get most of the answers as Yes that means you can stop testing at this point.
-If most of the answers are No that means you must check what is missing from testing and this may help you find an escaping production defect :)
+If you get most of the answers as yes, that means you can stop testing at this point.
+In case most of the answers are No, that means you must check what is missing from testing and this may help you find an escape production defect 🙂

-• Are all test cases executed at least once?
+• Have all test cases been executed at least once?

 • Is the Test Case Pass rate as defined?